acureau/pynject/README.md

 ![Screenshot](docs/images/showcase.png)
 A Windows application for injecting code into live python processes.
+What makes Pynject different from other injectors is that it does not rely on GDB to do the heavy lifting.
 Pynject scans the system for running python processes, and uses DLL injection to run code using the Python C API.
 <br><br>

 ## Installation & Usage